jonathanpeppers/gcdump-analyze/.github/instructions/gcdump-analyze.md

 - `-r, --rows <n>`: Number of rows to include (default: 10) — applies to `top`, `top-size`, and `top-count`.
 For `filter`, it limits the printed rows after filtering (the underlying API returns all matches).
 Not used by `roots`.
 - `-o, --output <file>`: Write output to the specified file (Markdown text).
 Defaults to stdout.
-- `--tree`: For `roots`, render a tree view using box-drawing characters instead of a table.
-Ignored by other commands.

 All commands require a `PATH` argument to the `.gcdump` file unless otherwise noted.